TheSittingCat/KCC_PL/README.md

 # KCC_PL
-KCC is a Programming Language for Generation of Beautiful Graphical Shapes and Vectors
+KCC is a Programming Language for Generation of Beautiful Graphical Shapes and Vectors.